remigermain/nested-multipart-parser/README.md

 	parser_classes = (DrfNestedParser,)
 ```

 ## What is doing

-the parser take the request data and transform to dictionary
+The parser take the request data and transform to dictionary

 exemple: